-In this chapter design procedure of Waveform Encoding Techniques Based On Differential and Adaptive Quantizing using MATLAB.
+This chapter presents design procedure of Waveform Encoding Techniques Based on Differential and Adaptive Quantizing using MATLAB.

 5.2 MATLAB Implementation

 We first consider the operation for the case of a constant input signal using MATLAB, as shown in figure 5.1.
 To this we can use the program below, and its output is shown in figure 5.2, for the input in figure 5.1.